Which city is cheaper, Madrid or Kuala Lumpur?

 The ideal length of time for a trip to Kuala Lumpur is 1-5 days, and the ideal length of time for a trip to Madrid is 2-5 days.

 Kuala Lumpur is a bustling city that offers something for everyone.
-One day is often enough time to spend here.
+One day is often enough time to do most activities.

 In Madrid, many people enjoy the shopping and museums that this diverse city offers.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.